-For nearly every topic, there will be a homework assignment that will involve short-answer and problem solving type questions.
+For nearly every topic, there will be a homework assignment that will involve short-answer and problemsolving-type questions.
 Often, these questions will require you to draw graphs to illustrate your answer.
-I recommend you write your answers and draw your graphs by hand, scan them, and turn in an electronic copy.
-Alternatively, you can create graphs using software such as Microsoft Word or Dia (Dia is free software for making graphs) and then type your answers.
-I think making electronic graphs makes extremely nice looking homework assignments, but it is very time consuming, and I would rather have your time spent with this class be spent thinking about economics.
+I recommend you write your answers and draw your graphs by hand, take a picture or scan them, and turn in an electronic copy.
+Alternatively, you can create graphs using graphing software and then type your answers.
+I think making electronic graphs makes very nice looking homework assignments, but it is extremely time consuming, and I would rather have your time spent with this class be spent thinking about economics.

 Drawing these graphs takes literally 5-10 seconds to do by hand, but can take more than 10 minutes to make with a computer.
 It could therefore be literally over 100 times more time consuming to create a graph with a computer than to do by hand.
-Therefore, I suggest you do your homework and exams by hand with a paper and pencil and scan them to a PDF and turn them in via the D2L dropbox.
-I therefore advise you have access to a scanner while taking this course.
-Many public libraries and college and university libraries have a scanner for their patrons to use.
-If you cannot find a scanner, you can alternatively take a close-up picture of each page of your homework assignment using a high resolution digital camera (about 5 mega-pixels is sufficient, this is typical for a digital camera and for smart-phone cameras), and upload the images.
+I suggest you do your homework and exams by hand with a paper and pencil and take a picture or scan them to a PDF and turn them in via the D2L dropbox.

 There will be two or three homework assignments due each week that will be much easier if you can scan them.
-There will also be 2 exams, where half of the exam are short answer / problem solving questions which can also be done by hand and scanned.
+There will also be 2 exams, where half of the exam are short answer / problem solving questions which should also be done by hand and scanned.